VIDA-NYU/PTG-NYU/README.md

 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.
-For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
+For lab position, you can choose position from 5 classes including `pi`, `faculty`, `researchstaff`, `gradstudent`, `former` .
 Position will put you into section that you choose.

 ### Add new publications